vbmanuel2295/coronavirus-tweets/README.md

 # coronavirus-tweets
 A sample machine learning model for classifying tweets related to coronavirus.

-This section contains a simple implementation of hate speech classification model on top of JavaScript using the following technologies:
+This section contains a simple implementation of coronavirus tweet classification model on top of JavaScript using the following technologies:

  - NodeJS
  - Natural JS